jengalas/pz-adventures-jekyll/_posts/2023/2023-09-07-acadia-adventures-2023-day-1.md

 Our lobster rolls were amazing as always, very filling and a most welcome breakfast because my belly had felt empty since at least 3:00am.
 The place was busy too, much busier than I had ever seen it.
 In years past there may have been one or two other couples there, and at least once we had the place entirely to ourselves.
 It was sunny, warm and relatively humid, and breezy near the water.

 Speaking of the water, there were three large yellow "rubber duckie" figures floating near the bridge.
-They were labeled Joy, Greater Joy, and Greatest Joy from smallest to largest.
+They were labeled **Joy**, **Greater Joy**, and **Greatest Joy** from smallest to largest.
 Very strange and amusing art installation, if that's what it is.

 We were very tired and sleepy and didn't want to spend too much time poking aroud today, but I did want to search for the **43 Bangor 1899** benchmark at the Buck Memorial Library in Bucksport.
 We were _right there_ last year, but I wasn't aware of the benchmark at that time, so we missed out on it.